 The standard deviation takes into account how many results we have for a player, how informative each was (win or loss, opponent’s rating and standard deviation), how long ago each was, and any prior information (about the player or the subpopulation the player is from).

-Keeping the preceding comments in mind should make the values in the tables below agree with your intuition.
+This section contains examples of point changes for a single match.
+Keeping the preceding comments in mind should make the values in the tables agree with your intuition.

 The tables give the points gained or lost by player P when player P plays player Q. The values in blue with the plus signs (+) are the number of points P gains if P wins the match, and the values in red with the minus signs (−) are the number of points P loses if P loses the match.

 You may find it curious that a 1500±50 player gains the same number of points beating a 2000±30 player as they do beating a 2500±30 player.
-But, with a standard deviation of 50, P’s previous results have convinced us that P can’t be more than about 1600, so we are just as surprised when they beat a 2500 player as when they beat a 2000 player.
+But, with a standard deviation of 50, P’s previous results have convinced us that P can’t be more than about 1600, so we are just as surprised when P beats a 2500 player as when P beats a 2000 player.
 While we adjust our estimate, we are not going to throw out all of P’s previous results because of one win.